scrapy/scrapy/docs/intro/overview.rst

 * Robust encoding support and auto-detection, for dealing with foreign, non-standard and broken encoding declarations.

-* Strong :ref:`extensibility support <extending-scrapy>` and lots of built-in extensions and middlewares to handle things like cookies, crawl throttling, HTTP caching, HTTP compression, user-agent spoofing, robots.txt, stats collection and many more.
+* :ref:`Strong extensibility support <extending-scrapy>`, allowing you to plug in your own functionality using :ref:`signals <topics-signals>` and a well-defined API (middlewares, :ref:`extensions <topics-extensions>`, and :ref:`pipelines <topics-item-pipeline>`).

+* Wide range of built-in extensions and middlewares for handling:
+    * cookies and session handling
+    * HTTP features like compression, authentication, caching
+    * user-agent spoofing
+    * robots.txt
+    * crawl depth restriction
+    * and more

 * A :ref:`Telnet console <topics-telnetconsole>` for hooking into a Python console running inside your Scrapy process, to introspect and debug your